Geohashing Chat by User Proximity Tutorial

 Want to see geohashing in action?
 A full working demo with a Google Maps preview can be seen here: Geohashing Chat by Proximity.

 Or check out the source code here: GitHub Repository for Geohashing Chat by Proximity.

 This geohash tutorial walks you through how to build a real-time chat app that connects users based on relative location (i.e., geohashing).

 To connect groups of two or more people by location, you must take latitude/longitude values and reduce accuracy resolution.
 By doing this, you can expand the coverage of the proximity search.
 You can use multiple resolutions at once or a fixed resolution.

 Basics of Geohashing

 Once you have, clone the GitHub repository, and enter your unique PubNub keys on the PubNub initialization, for example:

 Geohashing Resolution “Zoom”

-“Zoom” levels are basically several different cartesian grids with larger and smaller granularity.
+“Zoom” levels are different cartesian grids with larger and smaller granularity.
 Once a Geofencing event fires, you will publish to a set of channels corresponding with each zoom level.
-Zoom levels are important as that is how we actually construct the link between Geofencing and PubNub.
-Zoom level is the resolution/de-resolution of the Cartesian coordinates Lat/Long (think X,Y coord).
+Zoom levels are essential as that is how we construct the link between our geofenced area and PubNub.com.
+The zoom level is the resolution/de-resolution of the Cartesian coordinates latitude/longitude (think X and Y coordinates).

-Multiplexing 9 Boxes
+Multiplexing 9 Boxes for Improved Accuracy